Electrical Panel Upgrade & Replacement in Southern & Midcoast Maine

 Upfront pricing and financing available for qualified homeowners.

 Your electrical panel is the heart of your home’s power system.
-When it becomes outdated, overloaded, or damaged, it can create serious safety risks and limit your ability to run modern appliances.
-Below are common signs that indicate it may be time for an electrical panel upgrade or replacement.
+When it becomes outdated, overloaded, or unsafe, an electrical panel upgrade may be necessary to protect your home and support modern electrical demand.

 READY TO SCHEDULE SERVICE?